-As well as many other, smaller ports too numerous to mention.
+As well as many other smaller ports too numerous to mention.

 Heavy lift, out-of-gauge, and over-dimensional break bulk cargo that is going to unusual and unconventional locations is a typical project logistics operation.
 Texas International Freight has the expertise to accomplish the most complicated project cargo moves.
 We have deep knowledge and experience in highly complex and sophisticated break bulk moves.
-Additionally, our great relationships with the break bulk carriers, and our freight agents throughout the world ensure that all the bases are covered.
+Additionally, our great relationships with the break bulk carriers and our freight agents throughout the world ensure that all the bases are covered.

-Texas International Freight can handle very specialized projects from point A to point B, whether it is moving thousands of tons of steel casing for a pipeline or a highly complex move of an industrial plant where no two parts are alike, we can take care of it.
+Texas International Freight can handle very specialized projects from point A to point B, whether it is moving thousands of tons of steel casing for a pipeline or the highly complex move of an industrial plant where no two parts are alike, we can take care of it.

 As Customs Brokers, Texas International Freight can clear imported cargo at the port of entry.
 Should you need it, we know the terminals well enough to advise destination terminal handling charges.
 Next, we can work with the stevedores to load the cargo onto trucks.
 After loading, we can bring the break bulk cargo to the end destination in the US before, finally, we can offer rigging services for projects to offload cargo from the trucks at the destination.

 Texas International Freight provides project cargo, heavy lift, and break bulk services to companies throughout the United States